 Bananas!
 Bananas are a great sweet but healthy food, monkeys love them.
 I love them and sports athletes love them or at least they should.

-Are bananas good for muscle recovery?
-Well yes.
-Bananas are good for muscle recovery bananas are actually great for muscle recovery from any kind of exercise.
+Yes.
+Bananas are good for muscle recovery.
+Bananas are actually great for muscle recovery from any kind of exercise.

-Bananas are good for muscle recovery due to nutrients that they contain and not only the nutrients alone but in some cases the rich quality of said nutrients and calories.
+Bananas are good for muscle recovery due to the nutrients that they contain and not only the nutrients alone but in some cases, the rich quality of said nutrients and calories.

-Why Are Bananas So Good For Muscle Recovery?
+Why Are Bananas So Good For Muscle Recovery Post-Workout?

 These carbs replenish glycogen stores in your muscles which are very empty after a good gym session as they are continually taped into the whole workout this will give you energy and directly help muscles build and recover.

-Like the rest of your body your muscles are in most part made up of water over 70 percent actually so one can see why this would be important for muscle recovery and development.
+Like the rest of your body, your muscles are for the most part made up of water over 70 percent actually so one can see why this would be important for muscle recovery and development.

 Another two key factors that make bananas so great for muscle recovery are magnesium and potassium.